-- I prefer ASUS, Dell, high-end HP laptops, and even Acer.
+- I prefer ASUS, high-end HP and Dell, and even Acer.

 - Get a decent CPU.
-This is not something you can upgrade later, so get it right the first time or else.
+This is not something you can upgrade later, so get it right the first time.

-- I prefer Intel CPUs in this order: Intel i9, i7, quad core i5 or dual core i5.
+- I prefer Intel CPUs in this order: Intel i9, i7, quad core i5.
+Make sure you get a recent generation Intel CPU.
+Intel is on it’s 10th generation, so I would not go any older than an 8th generation.
 I would avoid the Intel i3 or Celeron unless it is a Chromebook.

-- I do not know a lot about AMD laptop CPUs, so I can only recommend the the Ryzen line in this order: Ryzen 7 2700U, Ryzen 5 2500U, Ryzen 3 2300U, and Ryzen 3 2200U (dual core) based on specs.
+- I do not know a lot about AMD laptop CPUs, so I can only say to do your research.
 You can learn more here.

-- I would not worry too much about the storage space on a laptop because you should not keep any data on it you cannot live without.
-This is because laptops can be lost or stolen and so goes your data.
+- I would not worry too much about the storage capacity with a laptop because you should not keep any data on it you cannot live without.
+This is because laptops can be lost or stolen, and so goes your data.
 Keep your data on cloud storage and not on your SSD.
 Just keep a copy of the data you need on the laptop.
-I also recommend cloud backup (which is not storage!).
+I also recommend cloud backup (which is not storage).

 - Screen size is up to individual preference, but can be a major factor if the laptop will be carried often.
-I prefer 13″ or 14″ screens for travel and 15″ (15.6″) for home or use where I will not carry it everyday. resolution can also be an issue.
-I have a high resolution Mac (AKA retina) and a high resolution Windows laptop.
-Everything is always perfect on the Mac, but the Windows laptop has a lot of scaling issues.
-I wish I would have just got a 1080p (HD) screen on that laptop because of the issues.
+I prefer 13″ or 14″ screens for travel and 15″ (15.6″) for home or use where I will not carry it very often. resolution can also be an issue.
+I have a high resolution Mac (AKA Retina display) and a high resolution Windows laptop.
+Everything is always perfect on the Mac, but the Windows laptop has scaling issues.
+I wish I would have just got a 1080p (HD) screen on the Windows laptop because of the issues.

 - I would recommend against huge 17″ laptop screens unless it will be used like a desktop and not carried.

-- Anything smaller than 13″ may just be too small for most people unless it is for a specific purpose.
-I have a laptop I use for light viewing and emailing.
+- Anything smaller than 13″ may be too small for most people unless it is for a specific purpose.
+I have a laptop with an 11″ screen that I use for light viewing and emailing.
 Not much else.

 - RAM is not too much of an issue these days.
 Get at least 8GB for regular use.
 There is no need for more than 16GB unless you will be using memory hungry software.
 I have done forensics with my Windows laptop and the 16GB was sufficient.